nourabdalaziz/Point-Of-Sale-System-ReactJS/README.md

 In this page, the admin will be able to add, delete and update the categories of his inventory with an easy, user-friendly and convenient user interface.
 He will be able to search for a specified category using the search bar.
 As he is typing in the search bar, the results will be more specific and changed synchronously.
 Deleting a category, will automatically delete all the products related to this category, so products and pos pages will be updated directly.
+Updating a category will also automatically update all products related to this category in products and POS pages.

 <div align="center">
    <img src="https://user-images.githubusercontent.com/108607595/199691744-5dcbd953-9fe8-42e8-8062-c4a1e9f8c41e.PNG" width ="60%"/>